-However, this ambiguous attraction between throwing oneself and the terror of facing the highly performative challenges of the world is not only of the adolescent.
+In a society that makes failure one of its biggest taboos, the younger generations struggle to launch themselves into life being afraid to declare themselves to the world.
+However, this ambiguous attraction between throwing oneself and remaining closed to the world does not only affect young people.
 It sums up the moment we are living in, in which we are all involved, with hardships and joys, mixed feelings and bewilderment.

 For every presentation, Francesca Grilli will collaborate with a local choir of youngsters from all different backgrounds.
 Young people will be selected through an open call in each city where Record will take place, making the performance different and unique at each time.
 Record gives a voice to young people, including those in remote towns, who are not often enough represented in performing arts.

 Touring the piece isn’t about repeating a rehearsed work but about transmission: passing on a score-practice to youngsters from different contexts and locations and letting it spread, transform and affect through time and space.